The Information Dynamics of Generative Diffusion: Generative Information Transfer in Score Matching Diffusion

+{This} expression makes explicit that the deviation from the diffusion baseline is controlled by the overlap of the forward kernels.
+If, at~time $t$, the~datapoints have effectively merged into \(m\) indistinguishable groups (with identical posteriors), the~term evaluates to \(m/N\),~yielding

+{Therefore,} increasing mixing among datapoints (smaller \(m\)) makes the data-dependent term more negative, reducing the expected score norm and increasing the conditional entropy~rate.

-This implies that the norm is a decreasing function of the size $m$ of the 'active set' of data points with non-negligible probability given $\rvx_t$.
-This is because the effect of several 'active datapoints' results in destructive interference (i.e. cancellation) in the average.
-This phenomenon allows us to interpret the length of the score vector as an estimate of uncertainty in the denoising process, with higher uncertainty being associated with a higher entropy rate (see Eq.~\ref{eq: entropy rate formula}).
-As we shall see in the rest of the paper, we can associate peaks in the entropy rates with symmetry-breaking bifurcations that correspond to noise-induced 'choices' between possible data points.
+This result allows us to interpret the magnitude of the score vector as a quantitative estimate of uncertainty in the denoising process: when multiple datapoints are compatible with the noisy state \(x_t\), posterior averaging suppresses the score, leading to enhanced entropy production (Equation (\ref{eq:entropy rate formula})).
+As~we shall see in the rest of the paper, we can associate peaks in the entropy rates with symmetry-breaking bifurcations that correspond to noise-induced 'choices' between possible data~points.

-\subsection{Conditional entropy production as optimal error}
+\subsection{Conditional Entropy Production as Optimal~Error}

 The conditional entropy rate quantifies the instantaneous generative information transfer at any given moment in time.
-It can be shown (see \citep{stancevic2025entropic}) that this quantity is closely connected to the optimal denoising squared error, which is the variance of the denoising distribution:
+It can be shown (see \citep{stancevic2025entropic}) that this quantity is closely connected to the optimal denoising squared error, which is the variance of the denoising~distribution:

-Intuitively, this means that the information rate is directly related to the denoising uncertainty at a given time.
+{Intuitively}, this means that the information rate is directly related to the denoising uncertainty at a given~time.

-Using this relation, we can now re-express the denoising score matching formula in Eq.~\ref{eq: denoising score matching} in terms of the conditional entropy rate:
+Using this relation, we can now re-express the denoising score matching formula in Equation~(\ref{eq: denoising score matching}) in terms of the conditional entropy rate:

-which implies that the entropy rate can be estimated from the training loss if we assume that the network is well trained.
+which implies that the entropy rate can be estimated from the training loss if we assume that the network is~well-trained.

-\subsection{Generative bandwidth}
+\subsection{Generative~Bandwidth}

-It is insightful to investigate under what situation the score-matching diffusion model can achieve the maximum possible generative bandwidth.
-From Eq.~\ref{eq: conditional entropy in terms of norms}, it is clear that this happens when $\mean{\norm{\score{t}}}{} = 0$, which in turn is obtained if the score vanishes everywhere.
+It is insightful to investigate under what circumstances the score-matching diffusion model can achieve the maximum possible generative bandwidth.
+From~Equation~(\ref{eq:entropy rate formula}), it is clear that this happens when $\mean{\norm{\score{t}}}{} = 0$, which in turn is obtained if the score vanishes almost~everywhere.

 To realize this situation, we can consider a data distribution $p_h(\y)$ to be a centered multivariate normal with variance $h^2$.
-In this case, the score function is just:
+In~this case, the~score function is just

-which vanishes everywhere for $h \rightarrow 0$, giving a maximum entropy rate:
+which vanishes everywhere for $h \rightarrow \infty$, giving a maximum entropy rate: